How to make a Funbox & single Ledge

 To do this, make two 15 degree cuts on one side of the angle iron as shown above.
 Once cut, you can easily bend it together by hand.
 Optional: Weld the seam together (but not necessary).

 Attaching the coping

-Place the angle iron on the edge of box like shown.
+Place the angle iron on the ledges.
 Drill a 3/16" hole on each end on both sides where shown.
 The top and bottom dimensions are offset so the screws won't hit each other.
-On a box this length you need to place a couple more screws in the middle.
+Drill about 12 holes total.

-Once drilled, countersink each by using the 3/8" drill bit to drill down just enough so the screw heads are flush with the coping.
-This will keep your trucks and board from hitting them when you grind or slide.
+After the holes are drilled, countersink each by using the 3/8" drill bit to drill down just enough so the screw heads are flush with the coping.
+This will keep your trucks and board from hitting them.

 And there you have it.
 A funbox with a ledge that follows the slope of the funbox.
 These are a staple at most parks and one of my favorites to skate as the trick possibilities are endless.